garzoc/tex_yoda_2_configurator/doc/README.md

 ### Layers

-The keyboard is made up of multiple layers of which there are 4, the **normal** layer and three **function(fn)** layers
+The hardware keys can be configured with up to 4 different layers 3 FN layers the normal layer.

-The layer is encoded in the second byte of the key, see below:
+The hardware key is made up of two parts, the actual key and the layer, see below:

 ```
 +-----------+